SPOILER WARNING: Plot points will be revealed in this episode-by-episode discussion of ITV period drama Downton Abbey.

 When is it set?
 A caption tells us that it’s April 1912.
 As the episode begins, the sinking of the Titanic has hit the newspapers, which would mean it’s probably Tuesday 16 April (the ship struck an iceberg in the early hours of the 15th).
 The episode takes place over several days or maybe weeks – enough time for memorial services to be arranged and attended, and for Mary to go through a period of mourning.

 Where is it set?
 Downton Abbey, a stately home in Yorkshire (in real life it’s Highclere Castle in Hampshire).
 The dowager cottage where Violet lives.
 The post office and churchyard in the local village of Downton (in real life: Bampton in Oxfordshire).
 We start with Mr Bates on a train thundering through Yorkshire.
-We end in Matthew and Isabel’s house in Manchester.
+We end in Matthew and Isobel’s house in Manchester.

 Debuts, deaths and guest stars: Being the first episode, there are loads of regular and recurring characters being introduced.
 In order of first appearance: